thepegasos/blog/_pages/about.md

 permalink: /about/
 ---

+- Industry expert with 8 years of experience, looking forward to the decades to come.

-Industry expert with expertise in Python, Ansible, and Red Hat Linux.
+- Expertise in Python, Ansible, and Red Hat Linux.

-Python Frameworks: Django, PyTorch, Pandas, Requests, TensorFlow.
+- Python Frameworks: Django, PyTorch, Pandas, Requests, TensorFlow.